marcantondahmen/automad/SECURITY.md

 - A use case for an exploit and a valid attack vector
 - All required steps in order to enable an attacker to exploit the vulnerability

+> [!IMPORTANT]
-Please note that pull-request for this repository will be ignored as stated in the README.
+> Please note that pull-requests for this repository will be ignored as stated in the README.

 ## Quality of Reports